 In 2017 Ruth was a part of the original team to launch the Liverpool based charity Early Music as Education (EMAE).
 As an ensemble coach and tutor, Ruth was an active member of the team for the successful tours to Italy and Spain in 2018 and 2019 respectively.
 Ruth also played continuo (harpsichord and organ) for the Early Music Youth Orchestra, including performing in the UK premiere of Alessandro Scarlatti’s ‘St John Passion’ in 2019.

 A passionate performer, Ruth maintains an active performance diary, from performing for the Evesham Music Society Summer Programme, playing Piazzolla’s Four Seasons Piano Trio in the Cornerstone Music Festival Liverpool, and St Alphege Church Solihull concert series.

 In 2019 Ruth was involved with a series of workshops for the National Trust, focussing on Elgar's music and the link between nature, wellbeing and music.

-In September 2020, Ruth joined the team as a Lecturer in Classical Performance and Pedagogy at the University of Liverpool, where she leads undergraduate and postgraduate modules on Classical Performance, historically-informed performance, pedagogy and harmony.
+In September 2020, Ruth joined the team as a Lecturer in Classical Performance and Pedagogy at the University of Liverpool, becoming a full-time member of the department in August 2022.
+She leads undergraduate and postgraduate modules on Classical Performance, historically-informed performance, pedagogy and harmony.
 As an Artistic Director, Ruth has experience organising events and concerts around the UK, most recently as a co-producer of the Women in Music Event at the University of Liverpool.